hackingbobcat/pikeminnow/README.md

 <h2>Model Fitting</h2>

 I set all NaNs to 0 for model training purposes.
 Looking at the observation data, although there are 556 observations the vast majority of these are absences (there are only 61 presence points in the data set).
 This inbalance of observations makes choosing an accuracy metric especially crucial so as to best reflect the degree of overfitting, the most direct route for which would be the model simply predicting all observations as absences.
 This would result in a 89% "accuracy" but be a terrible classifier.
-Also, based on the limited number of observations overall, k-fold cross-validation will be an important tool to use to avoid overfitting more generally.
+I therefore chose F1 score as it is a harmonic blend of precision and recall, commonly used in these conditions, and I also split out precision and recall separately to determine which was contributing most strongly to a particular F1 score.[10]
+Also, based on the limited number of observations overall, <i>k</i>-fold cross-validation will be an important tool to use to avoid overfitting more generally.
 However, it is not clear what the best-performing cross-validation level will be.
 As such, I tested 3-, 4-, and 5-fold cross validation configurations to determine the effect this had on model performance.

 <h2>Results</h2>